 EcoSpring Heat Pump Hot Water Cylinders work much like a fridge but in reverse.
-They harness the ambient temperature in the air, multiplying this heat to heat the water at a fraction of the energy of a traditional hot water cylinder.
+They harness the ambient temperature in the air, multiplying this energy to heat the water at a fraction of the operating costs of a traditional hot water cylinder.

 The evaporator turns the liquid refrigerant into a gas.